Cha Dao - The Way Of Tea and A daily mindfulness practice with tea

 Daoism (or Taoism) is the native philosophy from ancient China, dating back thousands of years.
 It was the philosophy that Chan Buddhism was influenced by.
 Chan Buddhism is an early form of Zen Buddhism in the ancient time.
 Zen and its ideas can be traced back to Daoism and Mahayana Buddhism.

-Cha Dao, The Way of Tea, goes beyond just a hot cup of tea, it is the way of living in harmony with nature and following the natural flow of the universe.
-The practice with tea in Cha Dao is all about listening, not only with the sense of hearing, but with our whole being.
-It is in deep listening that we can connect deeper to our true essence and with the world around us.
-The Way of Tea, in general, encourages a life of slower pace, a life of being in tune with the rhythm of nature, a life of honoring our deep bonds with life itself, a life of being fully engaged while letting go of our personal judgments and the need to control.
+Cha Dao, the Way of Tea, goes beyond just a hot cup of tea.
+It is a way of living in harmony with nature and following the natural flow of the universe.
+The practice of tea in Cha Dao is all about listening—not only with our sense of hearing, but with our whole being.
+It is through deep listening that we can connect more profoundly to our true essence and to the world around us.
+The Way of Tea encourages a slower pace of life, one that is in tune with the rhythm of nature, honoring our deep bonds with life itself, and being fully engaged while letting go of personal judgments and the need to control.

 Since Cha Dao is the way of living following the natural flow of life (or the universe), there are a few key principles in the practice:

-• Slowing living & being present: A tea sitting, or a tea ceremony is a practice for this.
-In Japanese tea ceremony, there is a famous saying 一期一会 "I chi go, I chi e" means one time, one meeting.
-Tea sitting helps us to practice mindfulness and honoring life in every single moment.
-It is a practice that encourages us to use our senses to be in our body and in the present moment a lot more effortlessly.
+• Slowing living & being present: A Cha Dao practice helps us cultivate mindfulness and honor life in every single moment.
+It is a practice that encourages us to use our senses to be more fully present in our bodies and in the moment, with greater ease.

-• Finding & following the least resistant path (The Watercourse Way in Daoism): Water always flows to the lower level, it always follows the least resistant path yet it can cut through rocks and stones with its resilience and patience.
-Water is the metaphor to leaning on to your nature, using your softness and flexibility as strength, and being humble in life.
-This can be practiced in a tea sitting, and importantly throughout every waking minute of our life.
+• Finding & following the least resistant path (The Watercourse Way in Daoism): Water always flows to the lowest point, following the path of least resistance.
+Yet, with its resilience and patience, it can cut through rocks and stones.
+Water is a metaphor for leaning into your nature, using softness and flexibility as strengths, and being humble in life.
+This can be practiced during a tea sitting, and importantly, throughout every waking moment of our lives.

-The most important aspect of a tea sitting is to meditate with each and every single moment, from setting up the tea space, preparing, brewing, serving tea, and packing everything down.
+The most important aspect of a tea sitting is to meditate through every single moment, from setting up the tea space, preparing and brewing the tea, to serving it and cleaning up afterward.

-A tea sitting, ideally, would be in silence so that you can really rest into the present moment to listen.
-In a previous article, I have shared about "connecting with your senses in a tea sitting".
-You can read more on it here.
+Ideally, a mindfulness tea session should be done in silence, allowing you to fully rest in the present moment and listen.
+In a previous article, I shared about "connecting with your senses in a mindfulness practice with tea."
+You can read more about it here.

-In a tea meditation practice, with some actions of making the tea and using your senses as anchors, your mind is trained to focus on the task at hand.
+In a tea meditation practice, the actions of making the tea and using your senses as anchors help train your mind to focus on the task at hand.
 This is the first step in meditation.
 The second step is to keep returning to your anchors again and again.
-Whenever your mind slips away, you can bring it back.
+Whenever your mind wanders, gently bring it back.

 Three bowls of tea are suggested for the practice.
-With each bowl, allow yourself time to enjoy it slowly; and notice your mind will be a lot calmer the longer your tea sitting goes.
+With each bowl, allow yourself time to enjoy it slowly.
+You will notice that the longer your tea sitting lasts, the calmer your mind becomes.

-Tea sitting with The Grounded Circle in Auckland Central
+Mindfulness practice with tea at The Grounded Circle in Auckland Central

-In Auckland Central, I host Tea sitting (or called Tea meditation/ Tea ceremony) monthly at The Grounded Circle, a community I founded in 2022.
-In our tea sitting, everyone is welcome (includes +16 kids) as the essence of gathering with tea is to bring the community together.
-Around the tea table, there is never an indication of hierarchy, and every guest is equally unique and important.
+In Auckland Central, I host monthly mindfulness tea sessions at The Grounded Circle, a community I founded in 2022.
+In our tea mindfulness practice, everyone is welcome (including children aged 16 and above), as the essence of gathering with tea is to bring the community together.
+Around the tea table, there is no indication of hierarchy, and every guest is equally unique and important.

-We usually share different tea in different seasons to honor the cycles of nature of all living beings.
-In a tea sitting, we usually share some bowls or cups of tea together in noble silence.
+We typically share different teas in different seasons to honor the natural cycles of all living beings.
+During a tea session, we usually share bowls or cups of tea together in noble silence.

-There are 3 types of tea traditions that we serve at the our tea meditation sessions:
+There are 3 types of tea traditions that we serve at the our tea mindfulness sessions:

 - Gongfu cha (a popular tea tradition from Southern China) with small tea pot and little tea cups.

-- Side handle pot & bowl (an ancient ritual of drinking tea from a bowl), this practice was recently being put together into a bowl tea ceremony by an organisation named Global Tea Hut.
-So the ritual and the way of bowl tea drinking is ancient, but the hand movements in this ceremony were put together by Master Wu De, the founder of Global Tea Hut.
+- Side handle pot & bowl (an ancient ritual of drinking tea from a bowl), this practice was recently being put together into a bowl tea ceremony by Master Wu De from an organisation named Global Tea Hut.
+So the ritual and the way of bowl tea drinking is ancient, but the hand movements in this ceremony were put together by Master Wu De.

 - Bowl Tea meditation (an ancient way of brewing tea) with no "ceremonial" rules.
-The essence of this practice is in its simplicity so that we can go deeper into our meditation practice without the performance aspect of a tea ceremony.
+The essence of this practice lies in its simplicity, allowing us to deepen our meditation practice without the performance aspect of a tea ceremony.
+Master Wu De from Global Tea Hut has also created a Bowl Tea Ceremony with beautiful movements.
+In our practice at The Grounded Circle, I prefer to keep it very basic and simple, reducing the performance aspect and focusing solely on the mindfulness and meditation practice with tea.

 Leave a comment